Bahía de los Ángeles: Economy

 Overfishing of the region has made it increasingly difficult for residents to support themselves.
 The local economy is shifting from commercial fishing to guided sports fishing and other forms of tourism.
 Bahia is home to perhaps a dozen pangueros (panga operators) who specialize in sport fishing.
-Before the highway into the area was paved, the town was known as a transit point for drugs on the way to the United States.
+Before the highway into the area was paved, the town was known as a drug transit point on the way to the United States.
 In 2007, power lines from Guerrero Negro were completed, ending reliance on diesel generators.
 There is internet access via satellite.
-Every other year the Baja 1000 passes through town.
+The Baja 1000 passes through town every other year.
 The Bahía de los Ángeles Airport is just north of the town.

 Tourism

-Bay of LA is popular for activities such as kayaking, wind surfing, and tourism in addition to being a sports fisherman's paradise, famous for its fabulous fishing.
-The most common game fish being yellowtail (jurel), a type of sport fish that lives off the shore of California and Mexico.
-Yellowtail from this region can grow up to 5 feet long and can weigh up to 100 pounds.
+Bay of LA is popular for activities such as kayaking, windsurfing, and tourism, in addition to being a sports fisherman's paradise, famous for its fabulous fishing.
+The most common game fish is yellowtail (jurel), a type of sport fish that lives off the shore of California and Mexico.
+Yellowtail from this region can grow up to 5 feet long and weigh up to 100 pounds.
 Other sport fish from this region include sea bass (cabrilla), snapper (pargo), grouper, sierra, bonito and the occasional mahi-mahi (dorado).
 Non-sport fish like triggerfish, barracuda and others exist in abundance.
 There are two colonies of the California sea lion population, one on Isla Calavera near Isla Coronado known locally as "Smith Island", and Isla El Racito, within Ensenada El Alacran.
-The bay is also famous for its whale sharks with 20 to 30 visiting the area each summer.
+The bay is also famous for its whale sharks (Tiburón Ballena) with 20 to 30 visiting the area each summer.

 About 15 – 20 miles west of town are the prehistoric rock paintings of Montevideo, part of the Great Mural region considered to be one of the most important archaeological sites in Baja California.
 Known officially as Pinturas Rupestres de Valle Montevideo they are estimated by some to be 10,000 years old.